thangtv-3206/flutter_confetti/README.md

 }
 ```

-As soon as you have created your shape, you can use it in the `particleBuilder`:
+As soon as you have created your shape, you can use it in the `particleBuilder`.

 ### `ConfettiController`